chznbaum/the-mom-bot/README.md

     ```

 9. In the `bot.js` file, change the `bot_name` variable value to your bot's name (like Mom Bot), the `bot_screen_name` variable value to your bot's Twitter handle, and the `bot_owner_name` variable value to your own primary Twitter handle.
+10. Commit and push your changes to your forked repository.

+    ```bash
+    git add .
+    git commit -m "add config.js and api keys" git push origin master
+    ```

+11. In your terminal, create and checkout a local branch with some `<BRANCH-NAME>`.
+You will remove `config.js` from the `.gitignore` file on this branch use this branch to push to Heroku.

+    ```bash
+    git checkout -b <BRANCH-NAME>
+    ```

-10. Create a [Heroku](https://heroku.com) account if you don't already have one.
+12. Create a [Heroku](https://heroku.com) account if you don't already have one.
 In your dashboard, create a new app, calling it whatever you like.
-11. In your terminal, download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) if you haven't already.
+13. In your terminal, download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) if you haven't already.
 Log in to your account by entering the following into your terminal and following the prompts:

     ```bash
     heroku login
     ```

-12. Connect your directory with your Heroku app:
+14. Connect your directory with your Heroku app:

     ```bash
-    heroku git:remote -a YOUR-APP-NAME
+    heroku git:remote -a <YOUR-APP-NAME>
     ```

-13. Deploy your application to Heroku:
+15. Deploy your application to Heroku:

     ```bash
     git add .
     git commit -am "add project files"
-    git push heroku master
+    git push heroku <BRANCH-NAME>
     ```

-14. Include your authentication variables as environmental variables in your Heroku installation.
-You can do this in the terminal like this:

-    ```bash
-    heroku config:set CONSUMER_KEY=...
-CONSUMER_SECRET=...
-ACCESS_TOKEN=...
-ACCESS_TOKEN_SECRET=...
-    ```

-14. By default, Heroku apps use [web dynos](https://devcenter.heroku.com/articles/dynos).
+16. By default, Heroku apps use [web dynos](https://devcenter.heroku.com/articles/dynos).
 A Procfile has been included to instruct a worker dyno to be used to run your app instead.
 As an extra precaution, you can correct the dynos used in your terminal like this:

     ```bash
     heroku ps:scale web=0 worker=1
     ```

-15. You may need to restart your worker dyno in order to get your app up and running.
+17. You may need to restart your worker dyno in order to get your app up and running.
 Do that like this:

     ```bash
     heroku restart worker.1
     ```

-16. A few additional tools to check on your app:
+18. A few additional tools to check on your app:

     ```bash
     heroku ps // Checks the status of your dynos